citrez/Everything-I-Know/python/README.md

 Usually in python you need to give type hints and then instantialise the object, with pydantic the type hints are sufficient.
 Adding validator decorators is where pydantic really shines.
 [8 reasons to start using pydantic](https://towardsdatascience.com/8-reasons-to-start-using-pydantic-to-improve-data-parsing-and-validation-4f437eae7678)

+## dateutil
+This is really useful for manipulating dates and adding things that datetime.datetime does have. examples include the `relativedelta` function for adding a year on to your datetime.
+Or parsing functionality.

 ## argparse
 A package for developing command line interfaces.